 The vesting schedule and the number of shares granted are established to ensure a meaningful incentive to remain in our employ.
-Accordingly, the stock award will provide a return to the employee only if he or she remains in our service, and, in the case of the stock option component, only if the market price of our common stock appreciates over the option term.
-Our Compensation
+Accordingly, the stock award will provide a return to the employee only if the employee remains in our service, and, in the case of the stock option component, only if the market price of our common stock appreciates over the option term.
+Our Compensation Committee believes that the new hire equity awards granted to Dr. Amado were necessary to secure his employment and to incentivize his long-term commitment, performance and support of our anti-CD19 product candidate, which is critical for our success.

-Committee believes that the new hire equity awards granted to Dr. Amado were necessary to secure his employment and to incentivize his long-term commitment, performance and support of our anti-CD19 product candidate, which is critical for our success.
+In March 2020, our Compensation Committee granted our Named Executive Officers, other than our Chief Executive Officer, options to purchase shares of our common stock and restricted stock unit awards that may be settled for shares of our common stock.
+In determining the number of shares of our common stock subject to the stock options and restricted stock unit awards granted to our

-In March 2019, our Compensation Committee granted our Named Executive Officers, excluding Dr. Amado who had not commenced employment with us at that time, options to purchase shares of our common stock and restricted stock unit awards that may be settled for shares of our common stock.
-In determining the number of shares of our common stock subject to the stock options and restricted stock unit awards granted to our Named Executive Officers, our Compensation Committee first determined the value of overall annual equity awards, and then determined the appropriate award mix.
-In March 2019, our Compensation Committee chose to deliver a value mix of approximately 70% stock options and approximately 30% restricted stock units.
+Named Executive Officers, our Compensation Committee first determined the value of overall annual equity awards, and then determined the appropriate award mix.
+In March 2020, our Compensation Committee chose to deliver a value mix of approximately 70% stock options and approximately 30% restricted stock units, based on the accounting "fair value" as reflected in our Summary Compensation Table.
 The ratio of restricted stock units to stock options was based in part on competitive market data and the Compensation Committee's desire to tie a majority of the equity compensation program to shareholder value creation with stock options.
 The Compensation Committee also desired to provide a minority portion of the equity program with a durable retention profile, and the grant of restricted stock units assists in retaining the team through periods of stock price volatility.
 Our Compensation Committee also considered the equity awards granted at the 75th percentile to the executives holding comparable positions at the companies in our compensation peer group, as well as each Named Executive Officer's existing equity holdings, level of responsibility and criticality, unvested status of existing equity holdings, and its subjective assessment of each Named Executive Officer's individual performance and our overall company performance.